oicr-gsi/dimsum/docs/index.md

 The [Project Detail](user_manual/details.md) pages aid in further determining the status of a project, checking its progress, and examining its cases.

+### 3. Turn-Around Time (TAT) Tracking

+Dimsum tracks and displays the overall time a case has been in progress, including the time spent in each QC step, and sometimes even a more detailed breakdown of multiple parts of that step.

+The [QC Dashboard](user_manual/qc_dashboard.md) displays TAT information and warnings if a case or any QC step is behind schedule.
+The table is sorted by urgency to bring attention to cases that are falling behind.

+The [Case TAT Report](user_manual/reports.md#case-tat-report) provides a detailed breakdown of the TAT for all of the tests in each selected case.

+The [TAT Trend Report](user_manual/reports.md#tat-trend-report) allows you to plot TAT information with different groupings to help identify and understand trends.

-### 3. Task Tracking (not yet completed)
+### 4. Task Tracking (not yet completed)

 Based on the assays assigned to received samples, Dimsum shows all pending work and helps to prioritize and assign tasks not necessarily related to QC approvals.

-### 4. Turn-Around Time Tracking (not yet completed)

-Dimsum tracks and displays the overall time a case has been in progress, including the time spent in each QC gate.
-Notifications may warn if a case is falling behind schedule.

 ### 5. Invoicing (not yet completed)